emileaben/ris-docs/01_README.md

 You can also use the searchbar above to search for any word or phrase in any document.

+RIPE RIS is a BGP routing data collection platform, and here we document the various pieces of this platform:
+    * Route Collectors (RRCs)
+    * RIS Raw Data (MRT files)
+    * RIS Routing Beacons

 If you want to contribute to this documentation, please send us a pull request!
 The canonical source is here: https://github.com/emileaben/ris-docs/